Texas Chainsaw 3D-2013

 Grade: B

-The Strange One is a very strange (no pun intended) obscure psychological drama from 1957 starring a very young Ben Gazzara and George Peppard.
+The Strange One is a strange (no pun intended) obscure psychological drama from 1957 starring a very young Ben Gazzara and George Peppard.

 The setting is a military academy where bullying and intimidation run rampant between the young cadets and some of the staff.